A Theory of Auditability for Allocation Mechanisms: Introduction

+In Appendix \ref{appendix:other-applications}, we describe a general model of auditability that captures other important social choice applications.
+In a single-item auction setting, we observe that the first-price price auction is maximally auditable, while the second price auction is minimally auditable.
+We give a simple characterization of the majority voting rule through auditability for voting with a binary outcome.
+We also study the auditability properties of different reserves rules for choice with affirmative action \citep{hafalir/yebmez/yildirim:13}.

 The remainder of this work is organized as follows.
-In section \ref{sec:literature}, we discuss the related literature.
-Section \ref{subsection:auditability} introduces the model and our notions of auditability.
-Section \ref{sec:allocation_problems} applies our theory to object allocation without money, section \ref{section:auctions} to single-object auctions, section \ref{sec:social_choice} to voting, and section \ref{section:reserves} to choice with affirmative action.
-Section \ref{section:discussion} discusses potential extensions and provides further considerations.
-Section \ref{sec:conclusion} concludes.
-Proofs not in the main text are in Appendix \ref{app:ommitedproofs}.
+We discuss the related literature in section \ref{sec:literature}.
+Section \ref{sec:allocation_problems} introduces the model and our notion of auditability.
+Sections \ref{section:priority-based} and \ref{section:house-allocation} contain our results for priority-based and housing allocation settings, respectively.
+Section \ref{sec:index_one} discusses mechanisms with an auditability index of one for general allocation problems.
+Section \ref{section:concluding_remarks} concludes.
+The Appendix contains further results and discussions of other applications.
+Longer proofs are in the Online Appendix.